-Where there is no right of succession we may however offer, at our sole discretion, a new tenancy to a member of the family, carer or other occupant, if that person has been residing with the tenant and living at the property as his or her only or principal home throughout the year before the tenants' death.
-A tenancy offered under this clause is at our sole discretion, and may be of this property or of another suitable property.
+Where there is no right of succession we may however offer, at our sole discretion, a new tenancy to a member of the family, carer, or other occupant, if that person has been residing with the tenant and living at the property as his or her only or principal home throughout the year before the tenants' death.
+A tenancy offered under this clause is at our sole discretion, based on housing need that is determined through the common housing register (where applicable) and may be of this property or of another suitable property.